martineveryday/new_conseling_per_county/README.md

 * Number of Businesses Helped: How many businesses have been assisted in that county.
 * Total Business Per County: The total number of businesses in each county.
 * Normalized: The ratio of businesses helped compared to the total businesses in the county.
-* Min-Max Normalized: A normalized score scaled between 0 and 1.
-* Z-Score: A standardized score based on the mean and standard deviation of the normalized values.

 ## Author